 Plans are in development to build an accessible caravan park and resort on the triangular block at the back of the Millstream General Store.
-Four of the 13 units will be accessible - and the additional rooms will also have some accessible features.
-This is more than the legal requirement, but according to General Store owner Jenny Bafico, "if everything is accessible, then everything is accessible...
-Why wouldn't you do it that way?"
+Four of the 13 units will be accessible and the additional rooms will have some accessible features.
+This is more than the legal requirement but, according to General Store owner Jenny Bafico, 'if everything is accessible, then everything is accessible.
+Why wouldn't you do it that way?'

-The park will be a place for everyone to use - not just mainstream.
 "Anyone who comes here can use it - whether walking on two legs, wheeling on chairs, or wheelie walkers," Jenny says.

-Jenny has looked at lots of options for accessibility and worked with Tablelands designers to develop her plans, which will include an accessible swimming pool and other accessible resort features.
+Jenny has looked at lots of options for accessibility and worked with Tablelandsbased designers to develop her plans, which will include an accessible swimming pool and other accessible resort features.